• Skip to primary navigation

 Instructions

-- After soaking, rinse the contents of each bowl and place into a slow cooker insert or a large soup pot - reserve the quinoa or amaranth, if using.
+• After soaking, rinse the contents of each bowl in a collander or fine mesh sieve.
 Be sure to rinse the legumes and grains until the water runs clear and there are no longer bubbles (especially on the quinoa and amaranth).
+Place into a slow cooker or instant pot insert.

 Notes